matteocrippa/awesome-swift/README.md

 * [SwiftLocation](https://github.com/malcommac/SwiftLocation) - iOS CoreLocation Wrapper made in Swift

 ### Math
+* [Arithmosophi](https://github.com/phimage/Arithmosophi) - Set of protocols for Arithmetic and Logical operations.
 * [DDMathParser](https://github.com/davedelong/DDMathParser) - DDMathParser makes it easy to parse a String and evaluate it as a mathematical expression.
 * [Easy-Cal-Swift](https://github.com/onevcat/Easy-Cal-Swift) - Overload +-*/ operator for Swift, make it easier to use (and not so strict).
 * [Surge](https://github.com/mattt/Surge) - Accelerate framework for Swift.